bamfdragon/bamfdragon/README.md

      ! ` I am generally reclusive, and may only choose to speak with close friends.
      It is not common that I interact with others, but you're always free to approach if you'd like!

-I tend to block freely however and tend to not take kindly to persistence.
+I tend to block freely however and do not take kindly to persistence.
 ```

 </div>